Orasund/pixelengine/README.md

 ## Upgrading
   * First follow the error messages of the compiler
   * Next set the scale of your game to 1.
 In the new version the scale feature scales the entire game.
-  * If you want keyboard support use Graphics.document.
+  * If you want keyboard support use Graphics.program.
 It will also take care of the new way scaling works.

 ## Upcoming Features
   * MultipleTiles - Similar to MultipleImages but for Tiles.